Another Great Expectations. Why?

 Spending Christmas Day alone can also be a good time to defy expectations and do whatever you want to do, without the traditional holiday constraints.
 It might be the perfect time to indulge in a backlog of books and films.
 Additionally, instead of worrying about Christmas dinner, why not treat yourself to a takeaway and support a local restaurant?

 "Yes, it is 'just another day', but it must be so hard to push aside the feelings of loss and loneliness."

 Don't bottle it up - it can have a negative impact on your mental health.
 If you feel lonely, even if just from time to time, talk to someone.
 Whether it's a counsellor, a family member or a friend, it's far better to acknowledge your feelings and understand that they are valid and real.

-The Silver Line has a helpline that allows people who may be feeling alone to make personal connections.
+The Silver Line has a helpline that allows people who may be feeling alone to make personal connections, and The Campaign to End Loneliness has lots of information on loneliness and how to get support.
 And don't forget, there's a large community of supportive people to chat with here on Gransnet (some of whom will be dealing with the same feelings), even over the Christmas period.

 We at Gransnet have given some suggestions as to how you should spend your Christmas, but the important thing is that you look after yourself, and make sure you feel as comfortable as possible.